jameskiper/Crime-and-Politics/README.md

 ### Project Requirement Fulfilled:

-1. Read two CSV file, Scrape one pieces of data from the internet, merge two data sets and calculate new values,
+1. Read two CSV file, Scrape one pieces of data from the internet, merge two data sets and calculate new values.
-2. Cleaned Data,
+2. Cleaned Data.
-3. Used Matpotlib to make 3 visualizations to disply my data,
+3. Used Matpotlib to make 3 visualizations to disply my data.
-4. Created a venv,
+4. Created a venv.
-5. Annotate JPY and wrote clear Readme.
+5. Annotate JPY and wrote clear README.

 ### Data Sources